babsey/nest-desktop-docs/user/setup/index.rst

          .. grid-item::
             :columns: 8

-            Download and start NEST Desktop as AppImage (without NEST Backend).
+            Download and start NEST Desktop as AppImage (without any backends).

 **Virtualizations**